 If every employee leaving mentions a negative company culture, for example, this is your opportunity to make strides to fix it and reduce employee turnover.

 Not only will an exit interview help you understand why an employee wants to leave, but it’ll also help you understand why an employee accepted an offer at another company.

 Did they accept because the company had better benefits?
 Because the salary was higher?
-The commute shorter?
+They offered flexible work options?